 Finally, craft the ending (“Then from that day on…”) Here’s where you paint the picture of what the world is now like, or could be like, after this change has occurred.

-Here at First Create The Media we love working with our clients in the life sciences to create compelling stories about themselves and their work.
+Here at First Create The Media we love working with our clients in the life sciences to create compelling stories about how they are changing the world.
 Get in touch to see how we can help you, and sign up for our newsletter to get regular updates and tips.